 i.
 Accelerate private sector delivery of mini grids in off-grid communities

 ii.
 Develop mini grids on a build-own-operate model and catalyze mini grid deployment at scale to kick-start the market

 iii.
 To electrify unserved and underserved areas with high economic growth potential

-Minimum Subsidy Tender (MST) – will be implemented in two phases.
-The REA/NEP has prioritized 99 sites to be tendered in the first phase, spread across the following states: Kwara, Oyo and Nasarawa States.
-These sites will be packaged into lots, by state to encourage economies of scale in procurement and efficiency in operations and management.
-The remaining sites will be tendered in the second phase across Jigawa, Enugu, Delta and Ekiti states
+Minimum Subsidy Tender – will be implemented in two phases.
+The REA/NEP has prioritized 99 sites to be tendered in the first phase, spread across the following States: Kwara, Oyo and Nasarawa States.
+These sites will be packaged into lots, by State to encourage economies of scale in procurement and efficiency in operations and management.
+The remaining sites will be tendered in the second phase across Jigawa, Enugu, Delta and Ekiti States

 The grant amount will be determined competitively through the tender.

 households to be electrified through mini grids (of which 10% headed by women)